 E-commerce and social media help drive merger and acquisition activity in January.
 Merger and acquisition activity for the marketing, information and digital media and commerce industries last month included 196 deals worth $8.5 billion, up 158% from $3.3 billion in January 2010. according to investment banking firm Petsky Prunier LLC.

 The number of deals increased 180% from last January’s total of 70.
 Among the three industries, the digital media and commerce industry accounted for 78 transactions in January with an estimated value of $3.1 billion, or 37% of the estimated total value for October.
 Within the digital media and commerce industry, social media and apps was the most active subcategory for merger and acquisition activity, with 23 deals.
 The digital promotions and coupons subcategory was in second place with 13 transactions, followed by e-commerce with 12 transactions.
 The digital advertising industry had 30 transactions valued at an estimated $726.2 million during January.
 Share Prices, Company News, Interviews & Research.
 Stockopedia Becomes The First Social Investing Platform To Launch Real-time Analytics For Contributors.

 iQualify – Competence Network.
 Places to meet.
 Comic strip for 01/17.
 Social business - innovation, organization and leadership.
 Thomas Stack.
 Customer Experience Manager at Brandhouse Customer Experience Marketing and Advertising | Copenhagen Area, Denmark, DK I Brandhouse Customer Experience arbejder jeg med at udvikle kundeoplevelsen og den interne kultur hos vores kunder.

 Det betyder at vi kigger på alle virksomhedens berøringspunkter med kunden, på tværs af interne siloer for at skabe en oplevelse der er i tråd med det brandløfte man har skabt via sin kommunikation.
 Konkret hjælper jeg vores kunder med følgende:- Strategi, design og implementering af kundeoplevelsen- Customer Experience Management- Udvikling af intern virksomhedskultur- Ledelsesudvikling- Servicedesign- Touchpoint analyse- Kundeindsigt- Customer Experience målinger- Brandede virksomhedsakademier- GTD og Presentation Zen inspirerede kurser- Keynote præsentationer om Customer Experience, Servicedesign, Branded Behavior og intern virksomhedskultur Jeg har en CBA fra AVT Business School.
 Public:Social Business Consultancies - SocialSquareWiki.
 Andreasjohannsen.
 Charlene Li on Social technology and Open Leadership Part 2.
 Building on Part 1 of my interview with Charlene Li (author of Groundswell and Open Leadership), here is Part Two in which we discuss the persistent issue of how you convince CEOs to use social media and what they can expect from doing it.

 SM: How do you answer people that just want to see the profits that social media will bring?
 CL: I can show you how these things can deepen the relationship and improve satisfaction.
 Maybe not directly to a sale, but I would argue that 80% of what a company does day to day doesn’t lead directly to a sale, but yet you continue to do it because you know it adds value.
-Charlene Li on Social Technology and Open Leadership Part 1.
-Last week I had the great pleasure of catching up with a social media thought leader I really admire, Charlene Li.
+When you shake hands with a customer face to face it adds value.

 Founder of the Altimeter Group and author of Groundswell and Open Leadership, she’s been educating and inspiring the business world to use social technologies since they first emerged.
 As we head in to 2011 we discuss the critical role that a CEO or any leader must play if that organization is to profit from social technologies in the future.
 SM: What inspired you to write about Openness?
 CL: Well, it came from talking about the first book I wrote, Groundswell, and how new technologies are going to impact people.
 More and more people were saying, “I get it, I need to use these tools,” but they would still have a problem with giving up control.

 TEDxCopenhagen - mOOnbird.
 TEDxCopenhagen.
 Why Klout doesn't count: putting social media influence in context.
 Finding (or becoming) an influencer is often seen as one of the core goals for businesses utilising social media, and the search and measurement industry is rushing to fulfil this need.

 Kenneth Egelund Schmidt on Open Leadership and Social Business.
 The return of The Social Organization.
 Something went wrong in our strive to build more efficient organizations during the 20th century.

 How come so many employees of the 21st century feel that their companies are without a higher purpose, their workspaces uninspiring and their organization and processes bureaucratic and obstructive to getting things done?
 Social Finance.